 - The Honors Challenge Course offers an opportunity for students to work across disciplines with students in other majors and with AU faculty.

 - There is special funding devoted to supporting Honors students’ research projects and conference presentations.

 - First-year students live in a living-learning community in Anderson Hall.
 Living with Honors and Scholars students helps in the transition to college by fostering community and shared experiences.
 The students on the floor are the same students in their Honors courses.

 - The living-learning community is in the same building as the Honors office, making it convenient to stop by and ask questions.

-- There is a dedicated Program Associate (PA) for first-year students.
-The PA provides extra support by bridging Honors classroom with the Honors office by attending classes, planning special programs, and living on the same residence hall floor as new Honors students.
+- There are dedicated Program Associates (PA) for first-year students.
+The PAs provides extra support by bridging Honors classroom with the Honors office by attending classes, planning special programs, and living on the same residence hall floor as new Honors students.

 - Honors students receive merit-based scholarships which vary by student and are renewable annually.

-- There are opportunities for involvement in the Honors program through the Student Advisory Committee.
+- There are opportunities for involvement in the Honors program through the Student Advisory Committee and Peer Mentor Program.